theDrake/ocaml-experiments/README.md

 # ocaml-experiments
-A repository for my experiments with the OCaml programming language.
+A repository for some of my experiments with the [OCaml](https://en.wikipedia.org/wiki/OCaml) programming language.